-The Bureau may wish also to commend the Government of Indonesia for acting to ensure that the former existing mining and petroleum exploration leases in the park were withdrawn.
-Finally, the Bureau may wish to recommend that a monitoring mission be undertaken to gauge progress three years after inscription.
+The Committee may also wish to commend the Government of Indonesia for acting to ensure that the former existing mining and petroleum exploration leases in the park were withdrawn.
+Finally, the Committee may wish to recommend that a monitoring mission be undertaken to gauge progress three years after inscription.